Vietnam.vn - Nền tảng quảng bá Việt Nam

 “We are striving to be one of the cheapest service providers per gigabyte used by the end consumer,” said Taara.

-Taara’s devices, which are about the size of traffic lights, project lasers that carry data like fiber-optic Internet but without the cables.
+Taara’s devices, which are about the size of traffic lights, project laser beams that carry data like fiber-optic internet but without the cables.
 Meanwhile, partners are responsible for installing communications “relay” infrastructure in hard-to-reach areas.

-Randeep Sekhon, chief technology officer of Bharti Airtel, said Taara will also help deliver faster internet services in developed countries thanks to its reduced costs compared to traditional fiber optic cables.
+Randeep Sekhon, chief technology officer of Bharti Airtel, said Taara will also help provide faster internet services in developed countries thanks to its reduced costs compared to traditional fiber optic cables.

 In July 2020, Google pledged to invest $10 billion to digitize India.
 Last year, the company spent $700 million to buy a 1.28% stake in Bharti Airtel.